Callanish Stones: Stone rows

 As well as the two stone rows of the avenue, there are three stone rows connecting to the circle.
 One comes from the east-northeast, one from the south, and one from the west-southwest.
-The east-northeast row today consists of five stones and is 23.2 metres long.
-The southern row consists of five stones and is 27.2 metres long.
-The west-southwest row consists of four stones and is 13 metres long.
+The east-northeast row today consists of five stones and is 23.2 metres (76 feet) long.
+The southern row consists of five stones and is 27.2 metres (90 feet) long.
+The west-southwest row consists of four stones and is 13 metres (43 feet) long.

 None of the stone rows is aimed at the centre of the stone circle.
-The east-northeast row is aligned to a point 2 metres south of the centre; the south row points to 1 metre west of the centre and the west-southwest row points to 1 metre south of the centre.
+The east-northeast row is aligned to a point 2 metres (6 feet) south of the centre; the south row points to 1 metre (3 feet) west of the centre and the west-southwest row points to 1 metre (3 feet) south of the centre.